People at Startup Talking

 Buying fees

-Buyers are not charged fees on regular transactions — only sellers pay fees (outlined below).
+Buyers are not charged fees on direct transactions — only sellers pay fees (outlined below).
 There are no registration fees, transaction fees, holding fees, or management fees charged to buyers.

-However, Hiive recently started offering investments via SPVs.
-Buyers are charged fees on the purchase of stakes in these SPVs.
+However, Hiive recently started offering investments via funds and SPVs.
+On these, buyers are charged up to 5% of the transaction value of completed purchases.

 Drawbacks to buying on Hiive